chupchupchup/IMG2JPG-Optimizer/README.md

 - macOS 12+ (Monterey and later)
 - Mac Apple Silicon (M1/M2/M3/M4)
 - No Rosetta needed, all binaries are **native arm64**
+In macOS 26 you can authorize the app under **System Settings > Privacy & Security** and click "Open Anyway".
 ---

 ## 🙏 Credits